numbas/editor/docs/question/parts/multiple-choice.rst

         Indices of selected choices
             A list of the integer indices of just the choices that the student selected.

+        Text of selected choices
+            A list containing the text of each choice that the student selected.

         "Match choices with answers" parts can use the following forms:

         List of chosen pairs
             A list of pairs of the form ``[answer index, choice index]`` that the student selected.

+        Text of chosen pairs
+            A list of pairs of the form ``[answer text, choice text]`` that the student selected.

         List of chosen answer indices
             Only available if the :term:`Selection type` is "One from each row".
 For each choice, the index of the corresponding answer that the student selected, or ``nothing`` if they didn't select an answer.

+        List of chosen answer texts
+            Only available if the :term:`Selection type` is "One from each row".
+For each choice, the text of the corresponding answer that the student selected, or ``nothing`` if they didn't select an answer.

 .. _choices: